Phaneesh2803/Phaneesh2803/README.md

 - 👋 Hi, I’m @Phaneesh2803
-- 👀 I’m interested in Data science,Python,Projects
+- 👀 I’m interested in Data science,Android development,web development
-- 🌱 I’m currently learning Machine Learning,Deep Learning
+- 🌱 I’m currently learning Java, C, web development.
 - 💞️ I’m looking to collaborate on Projects and Internships
 - 📫 How to reach me using my mail id:9920004723@klu.ac.in